 Computerized Maintenance Management System (CMMS)

-Plan, manage and react with ANT's CMMS.
+Plan, manage and react with CMMS System from ANT.
 The new maintenance system will allow you to schedule repairs and maintenance based on actual machine cycle time.
 Increase machine availability and reduce downtime to increase plant productivity.

-What is a CMMS and how does it work?
+What is a CMMS system and how does it work?

 CMMS is a computerized maintenance management system.
 The software allows you to control the status of both the entire machinery fleet and individual units.
 The CMMS supports the supervision of plant maintenance and the planning of maintenance work, as well as enabling preventive and ad-hoc activities.
 The collection of data and observation of events on the operation of machinery in real time make it possible to precisely determine the timing of subsequent inspections and maintenance work.